2025 Annual Report

 94% applied skills to their everyday work

-Helping teams and individuals build agile leadership skills and ability to work across sectors
+Helping teams and individuals build agile leadership skills and the ability to work across sectors

 1k+ leaders

-In 2025, 19 individuals participated in our California and National Leadership Academy (LAPH) leadership training programs.
+In 2025, 19 individuals participated in our California and national leadership training programs.
 We continued a partnership with the CDC National Center for Environmental Health (NCEH) to support 42 individuals in its Lead-Free Communities (LFC) Initiative.

 213 teams